mosunav/luxoft-challenge/README.md

 At Outdoorsy, we primarily use two frontend technologies Next.js and Ember.js.
 We have created a starter project for both technologies.
 Choose either a starter project or if you would like to use another technology, please feel free.

 #### Visual design
-We have provided a design mockup for the list view and the detail view.
-Feel free to elaborate on the mockups.
+We have provided a design wireframe for the list view and the detail view.
+Please elaborate on the wireframes and make the design your own.

 ![](./files/visual-designs/list-view-sm.jpg)
 ![](./files/visual-designs/detail-view-sm.jpg)